Git LFS

 Untracking and Removing Files from LFS

-Untrack all specific file types from LFS and remove them from the cache:
+Untrack and remove all specific file types from LFS cache:

 $ git lfs untrack "*file-type"